-Interesting colour, however, no longer in production.
+The ink, is no longer in production.

-In June 2015 Montblanc issued its Twilight, a Limited Edition ink.
+In June 2015 Montblanc issued Twilight, as a Limited Edition ink.
 The promotional information on the ink lists this as part of their blue-hour offering.
 What that means exactly I am not sure.
 Typically the Limited Edition inks have been issued in conjunction with one of the Limited Edition fountain pens.

-With a little mystery in the background, I can say that I originaly really liked this ink.
+With a little mystery in the background, I can say that I originally really liked this ink.
 It is a rich, bold colour and the ink has very good flow.
 Depending on the size of the nib, you will experience some very pleasant shading effects.

 I say, I originally liked this ink, as I have some bottles where the rich blue becomes a weak colour blue-green.
 Not was I was expecting.
 This first happened as I filled a new pen and I assumed there must have been some chemicals in the ink chamber that impact the colour and with a couple of of fills the would return to its true blue colour.
 Not so.

 This ink came in the the very attractive small, 30 ml square crystal-like bottle.
 It looks great on the desk and nicely fits in a briefcase.